 1. “Food scale (you can’t have consistent, controlled results without weighing)

-2. “Dutch oven—I use a cast iron dutch oven which has the tendency to conduct too much heat.
-A way to avoid over-doing your bottom crust is to remove the loaf from the dutch oven after the first 20-25 minutes of baking and place directly on the oven rack.
+2. “Dutch oven—I use a cast iron dutch oven which tends to conduct too much heat.
+To avoid over-baking the bottom crust, remove the loaf from the Dutch oven after the first 20–25 minutes.
+Then, place it directly on the oven rack to finish baking.

 3. “Bannetons— I have 2 of these: